-- If you must stay overnight in the hospital, make sure someone can take you home.
-Have your ride come to the hospital at 10:30am the morning after surgery. - You will not be allowed to go home alone or take a taxi by yourself. - If you need to go to a rehab center, you may need to wait for an open bed or for insurance to approve it. - We will help you go home as soon as possible, but sometimes there are delays.
+- You will not be allowed to go home alone or take a taxi by yourself. - You will not be allowed to drive yourself home from surgery. - If you need to go to a rehab center, you may need to wait for an open bed or for insurance to approve it. - We will help you go home as soon as possible, but sometimes there are delays.